Waiting for the Barbarians (opera)

-Waiting for the Barbarians is an opera in two acts composed by Philip Glass, with libretto by Christopher Hampton based on the 1980 novel of the same name by South African-born author John M. Coetzee.
+Waiting for the Barbarians is an opera in two acts composed by Philip Glass, with libretto by Christopher Hampton based on the 1980 novel of the same name by South African-born author J. M. Coetzee.
 The opera was commissioned by the Theater Erfurt in Erfurt, Germany.

 Performance history

 Waiting for the Barbarians premiered on September 10, 2005 at Erfurt Theater, directed by Guy Montavon and conducted by Dennis Russell Davies.
 There was one other European performance in Amsterdam in 2006.
 Its American premiere was performed on January 19, 2007 by the Austin Lyric Opera in Austin, Texas.
 The opera was also performed on June 12, 2008 at the Barbican Centre in London.